mubashraafzal/AI-ML-Internship-Tasks/README.md

 LangChain, FAISS Vector Store, OpenAI or LLM, Streamlit

 Approach:
-Documents were loaded and split into smaller chunks.
-Embeddings were generated for each chunk and stored in a FAISS vector database.
+Documents are loaded and split into smaller chunks.
+Embeddings are generated for each chunk and stored in a FAISS vector database.
 When a user asks a question, the system retrieves relevant chunks based on similarity search.
 The retrieved context is then passed to the LLM to generate a final response.
-The chatbot interface was deployed using Streamlit.
+The chatbot interface is deployed using Streamlit.

 Results:
 The chatbot successfully answers user queries based on the provided knowledge base and maintains contextual understanding during conversation.